terrabyte-tech/terrabyte-11ty-template/README.md

 ## Project Content

-Now that the 11ty project bones are in place, it's time to implement this template.
+Now that the 11ty project bones are in place, it's time to implement the `terrabyte-11ty-starter` (boilerplate) and the `terrabyte-11ty-template` (this template).
+The two can be distinguished by thinking of the boilerplate as a launch point, and the template as shared UI/Component pieces.

+### 1. Implement Boilerplate

+The starter repo is perfect for dropping in the files and components used to build a Terrabyte website.
+Fetching this content can either be done by simply copy/pasting the repo content, or by creating a subtree.
+For more information on this starter package, you can view the `terrabyte-11ty-starter` repo on GitHub.

-### 1. Create Subtree
+### 2. Create Template Subtree

 By adding this template to a project folder, you are able to bring template updates into your project without disturbing your code additions later (as long as you diff right).
 We recommend putting the subtree in a root folder, `/template`.

-It's like a boilerplate - but if the boilerplate changes later, you can add those new pieces to projects even if they used the old boilerplate!

 First, make sure all changes are committed to your branch.
 Then, create the subtree: